 You should also know that radiologic technology isn't just about producing diagnostic images.
-Some highly skilled radiologic technologists specialize in helping to treat different types of cancer or other diseases.
-Such radiologic technologists work in one of the following fields:
+Some highly skilled technologists specialize in helping to treat different types of cancer or other diseases.
+Those professionals work in one of the following fields:

 - Radiation therapy—Working under the direction of a radiation oncologist to administer targeted doses of radiation to patients in order to help shrink or destroy their cancerous tumors

 - Medical dosimetry—Working under the supervision of a medical physicist to calculate the appropriate dose of radiation to be delivered to a patient's tumor site while conforming to a radiation oncologist's treatment plan

 The most common workplaces for x-ray techs tend to be: